marcel-balint/holiday_locator/README.md

    - Icons - will drop on the map according to the chosen location, when clicked, each icon will display an _info window_ - allowing user to view the name of the establishment, address and telephone number;
    - Under the search bar, is displayed a list with the results of the search (if the screen is under 1300px, this list will hidden).

+#### Features Left to Implement
+* Display the weather forecast for the current position of the user;

 ## Technologies Used

 * [HTML5](https://en.wikipedia.org/wiki/HTML) - used for rendering the website.
 * [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - used to style the features of the website and to create responsiveness.
-* [JavaScript](https://www.javascript.com/)  - to execute different parts of Google map API code and DOM manipilation.
+* [JavaScript](https://www.javascript.com/)  - to execute different parts of Google Maps API code and DOM manipilation.
 * [Maps JavaScript API](https://cloud.google.com/maps-platform/) - allow users to search a city, auto complete their search queries, search for different location types and get establishment names, addresses, contact numbers and official websites.
 * [Cloud9 IDE](https://aws.amazon.com/cloud9/) - used to build this project.
 * [GitHub](https://github.com/) - the project uses GitHub to host website.